LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 ## Want to try it?

 Here are some options to install the application on your device.
-The best way to install testing APKs is Obtainium, please insert this repository's URL as a source and make sure to check the "Include pre-releases" option (in order to receive all alpha and beta builds):
+The best way to install testing APKs is Obtainium, please insert this repository's URL as a source.

+> [!TIP]
+> Make sure to check the "Include pre-releases" option (in order to receive all alpha and beta
+> builds):

 ```
 https://github.com/LiveFastEatTrashRaccoon/RaccoonForFriendica